Treblle/api-insights-action/README.md

 ![Coverage](./badges/coverage.svg)

-Use this GitHub Action to run a report on your OpenAPI Specification.
+Use this GitHub Action to run a report on your OpenAPI Specification within your CI Pipeline.